 Understanding Packing Materials

-Some companies may provide packing materials, especially for small moves.
+Some companies may provide packing materials, especially top movers that specialize in small moves.
 More affordable movers may require you to buy moving supplies on your own.
 Hardware stores often carry a good selection of moving boxes and packing tape.
 You can also find packing materials at truck rental stores or through online distributors.

 Your list of supplies should include the following: